Table of Contents

 |Age Range||Banner Life||Industry Average|

-* These figures are given for reference purposes only.
-Please consult Banner Life for precise quotes.
+*Please consult Banner Life for precise quotes.

 However, many third-party reviews indicate that Banner Life’s monthly rates can increase sharply for applicants who smoke or have a history of health problems.